Can I Be Charged with a Crime for Faking a Drug Test?

 Faking a drug test can have serious legal repercussions, and seeking legal counsel is often a wise course of action if you find yourself in such a situation.
 If you have concerns about a specific situation involving a drug test or its results in Texas, it is advisable to consult with a criminal defense attorney who can provide guidance based on the laws and regulations in Texas and the details of your case.

-The Killeen criminal defense attorneys at Mary Beth Harrell Law Firm have been dedicated to protecting the rights of Texans for decades.
+The Killeen criminal defense attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers have been dedicated to protecting the rights of Texans for decades.
 We will fight to keep your record and your reputation clear.
 Call us today in Killeen or Copperas Cove or fill out our contact form.
 We are ready to help.
 We also help folks in Belton, Harker Heights, Waco, Williamson County, Bell County, Coryell County, and McLennan County.